CGamesPlay/rapid-cg/README.md

 yarn add @rapid-cg/sqlite
 ```

+You also need to verify that your `tsconfig.json` specifies `"target": "es2020"` or later.

 **Write your schema.** The next step is to specify your schema.
 This is done by writing a `schema.ts` file in the root of your repository.
 A simple example might look like this:

 ```typescript